The WTA Saint Malo Tennis Tournament is a WTA 125 tournament that is played on outdoor clay courts at the Tennis Club Ja Saint Malo in France.

 Players Entry List

-The official entry list for the 2023 tournament has yet to be released but below is a selection of players who played in the 2022 singles tournament.
+The official entry list for the 2023 tournament has now been released and below is a selection of players who played in the singles in 2023.

 - Claire Liu